Avec112/reflection-test/README.md

 information of what fields (getter methods) the user is allowed access to.

 ## How is this solved?
-Reflection is used to find declared methods starting with get.
-When we have all getters we use the methodnames as key for a map.
-By default we put all values to **Classification.NO_ACCESS**.
+Reflection is used to find declared methods starting with string "get".
+With all getters in hand we put the methodnames as key inside a map.
+By default we set all values to **Classification.NO_ACCESS** .
 This ensure us that we do not accidently show info to users that do not have the right clearance level.
 Valid classifications in this example is A through D and also NO_ACCESS.
 A is the lowest level and D the highest.

 A manager of some kind would typically define classification level for each getter method of a data object.
 This results in the **ClassificationRules** class.